-There are many possible reasons for a low milk supply, from infrequent feeds and using formula supplements to a pre-existing condition in a mother’s medical history or insufficient glandular tissue.
-For most women, a low milk supply can be easily prevented or corrected with the right information and timely support from an IBCLC lactation consultant.
-However for a small minority of women medical factors may mean that exclusive breastfeeding may not always be possible.
+There are many possible reasons for a low milk supply, from infrequent breastfeeds or a poor latch (the way baby attaches to the breast) to a pre-existing condition in a mother’s medical history.
+For most women, a low milk supply can be easily prevented or corrected with the right information and timely support from an IBCLC lactation consultant and/or a health care professional.
+However for a small minority of women circumstances may mean that exclusive breastfeeding is not always possible.

-This article looks at some of the reasons for an absent or very low milk supply.
-For ideas to increase milk volume see How to Make More Breast Milk and to gauge how much milk your baby is getting see Is My Baby Getting Enough Milk?
+This article looks at some of the reasons for low milk supply and is a sister article to No Breast Milk After Delivery.
+For general ideas to increase a breast milk supply see How to Make More Breast Milk and to gauge how much milk your baby is getting see Is My Baby Getting Enough Milk?

 #1 Breast milk coming in late (delayed onset of lactation)

 Colostrum (the first breast milk) is present in the breasts at a low volume even before a baby is born.
 A couple of days after birth, the volume of breast milk increases and is often known as “milk coming in”.
 When this rise in volume doesn’t happen within two to three days it is said to be late or delayed.
 Delayed lactation is a risk factor for low milk supply particularly if the mother doesn’t have the correct support and information along with personal determination.
 Our sister article No Breast Milk After Delivery discusses how birth practices, early breastfeeding management and medical issues can be causes of a delayed milk supply.

 One of the biggest risk factors for low milk supply is not removing enough milk from the breasts in the early days (and nights!) after birth.
 In fact good milk production relies on regular, efficient breast drainage for several weeks.
 Poor milk removal might be due to a baby not sucking well (#3) or poor breastfeeding management for example:

 - Separation from your baby after the birth and not hand expressing to empty the breasts